MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 {: .bash}

 ~~~
-On branch master
+On branch main
-Your branch and 'origin/master' have diverged,
+Your branch and 'origin/main' have diverged,
 and have 1 and 2 different commits each, respectively.
   (use "git pull" to merge the remote branch into yours)